membraneframework/membrane_tutorials/videoroom/videoroom.md

   };
   ```

-  Then we are creating Phoenix's channel (which is, ofcourse, associated with the socket we have just created!) and setting it's name to the ```"room< room name>"```.
+  Then we are creating Phoenix's channel (which is, of course, associated with the socket we have just created!) and setting it's name to the ```"room< room name>"```.
 Room name is fetched from the UI.
 Since the room object will be created once the user clicks "connect" button, the room's name will be the one passed to the input label on the page.

   Following on the constructor implementation - wouldn't it be great to hold references to the socket?